Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/index.md

 ### 4) Modeling (HGBC)
 - HistGradientBoostingClassifier is a strong fit for sparse, heterogeneous tabular metadata:
-  - handles missingness reliably
-  - trains efficiently
-  - good generalization under regularization
+i) handles missingness reliably ii) trains efficiently iii) good generalization under regularization
 - Two-model strategy:
-  - primary model includes `SeriesDescription` if present
-  - fallback model excludes it to remain robust when text is missing or inconsistent
+i) primary model includes `SeriesDescription` if present2. ii) fallback model excludes it to remain robust when text is missing or inconsistent

 ### 5) Selective prediction (self-inspection)
 Rather than forcing a label for every case, the system abstains when confidence is insufficient.

 A typical policy:

 - abstain if `max_prob < τ₁`, or
 - abstain if `(top1_prob − top2_prob) < τ₂`